r3tex/ObjectDetector.jl/README.md

 `(layer symbol, ith layer that matches given symbol, field symbol, value)` Note that if `cfgchanges` is provided, optional `h` and `w` args are ignored.

-Also, convenient sized models can be loaded via
+Also, convenient sized models can be loaded via:
 ```julia
 YOLO.v2_608_COCO()
 YOLO.v2_tiny_416_COCO()